 Common Ownership and Minority Shareholding at the Intersection of Competition and Corporate Law: Looking Through the Past to Return to the Future?

-Corradi and Nowag (eds.), The Intersections between Competition Law and Corporate Law and Finance (Cambridge University Press, 2021)
+Corradi and Nowag (eds.), The Intersections between Antitrust and Corporate Law (Cambridge University Press, forthcoming)

 Date Written: September 10, 2020

 Common ownership is the talk of the town in antitrust land.
 Surrounded by mystery and noise, the competitive implications of rival firms being partially owned and controlled by a small set of overlapping owners are both fascinating and hotly contested.
 The fascination comes from the fact that the source of potential harm may be minority shareholder control in a setting of widely held companies .
 At the same time, skepticism among academics and policymakers abounds.
 Most notably, critics wonder about the quantum and mechanics of common owners’ influence driving any pro- or anticompetitive effects while it is often stressed that the antitrust analysis of common ownership is clearly distinguishable from that of cross-shareholding links between competitors.
 A comprehensive account of partial ownership, capturing the incentives of both individual and institutional investors and the competition dynamics of both cross- and common shareholding, is notoriously missing .
 Yet, the spirited debate between antitrust and corporate law and economics scholars centers on whether this “knowledge gap” is material, set to be filled by better understanding and experience as a matter of course or whether it is a fictional problem and an empty inquiry that is theoretically implausible and empirically unrealistic to unfold.